boki/programmers-notepad-solarized/README.md

 Installation
 ------------

-Copy the xml files into the `Programmer's Notepad\\presets` folder and select the preset in the Options dialog in the "Fonts and Colours/Styles" branch.
+Copy the xml files into the `Programmer's Notepad/presets` folder and select the preset in the Options dialog in the "Fonts and Colours/Styles" branch.

 Note: currently there seems to be a bug in [Programmer’s Notepad] that resets the